AnyOldRandomNameWillDOo/Module-3-Final-Project/README.md

 - More feature engineering - More research could possibly bring up more features to add to the dataset like were found with the servicing water labs.
 Or if there was some manipulating of certain features in the dataset to bring out more meaningful features.

-## For further information
-Please review the narrative of the analysis in [the main notebook](./main_notebook.ipynb) or review the [presentation slides](./TanzaniaWaterWellsSlides.pdf)

-## Repository Structure:

-- README.md: The top level README for reviewers of this project
-- main_notebook.ipynb: narritive documentation of analysis in jupyter notebook
-- TanzaniaWaterWellsSlides.pdf: pdf version of project presentation slides
-- Visuals folder: Contains main visuals for the project
-- Data folder: Contains datasets used in this project